-Berntson Bhattacharjee is pleased to present our first London show, Selfhood, a group exhibition of new works by five emerging artists; Emily Platzer, Katy Stubbs, Mary Stephenson, Olivia Sterling and Yulia Iosilzon.
+Berntson Bhattacharjee is pleased to present our inaugural London exhibition, Selfhood, a group show of new works by five emerging female artists; Emily Platzer, Katy Stubbs, Mary Stephenson, Olivia Sterling and Yulia Iosilzon.
 The exhibition draws inspiration from Danish philosopher Kierkegaard’s writings on the concept of selfhood, which is the ultimate form of true individuality.

-The exhibition will be held during the first week of February 2021 in a converted Church Hall by Brompton Cemetery in the heart of West London.
+The pop up exhibition will be held during the first week of February 2021 in a converted Church Hall by Brompton Cemetery in the heart of West London.